ChristofLauriers/AkkaMjrTwo/README.md

 This is the second Akka.NET workshop.

 In this workshop we’ll create a really simple (yet complete) event-sourced game.
-It won’t be anything spectacular thus its rules are as simple as:
+The rules are:
 - game creator specifies players taking part
 - each player, one after another, has an opportunity to roll the dice
-- each player’s opportunity to roll is time limited, if player won’t roll within the limit, his opportunity is gone
+- each player’s opportunity to roll is timeboxed, if a player didn't roll on time, his opportunity is gone
-- winners are all players who share the highest rolled number
+- winners are all players that rolled the highest number

 This workshop is a .NET Core port based on https://scalac.io/event-sourced-game-implementation-example-part-1-3-getting-started/